This post contains affiliate links, thank you SO much for supporting my site.

 We had fun with the Invitations and made little bundles with a personalized Mando t-shirt (more details to come on that) and these invitations:

-I have a free template you can use, or if you’d rather I personalize it for you, you can email me firstname.lastname@example.org ($8 for a digital file).
-To personalize the free template you’ll download the file with the link at the bottom of this post, open in a photo editing software or site (like canva), add your text and save as a new JPG file.
+I have a free template you can use, or if you’d rather I personalize it for you, you can email me email@example.com ($10 for a digital file).
+To personalize the free template you’ll download the file by clicking on the image below, open in a photo editing software or site (like canva), add your text and save as a new JPG file.
 Then you can have it printed wherever you’d like or just use it as a digital invitation.

 DIY “This is the Way” T-Shirts